willGuimont/willGuimont.github.io/content/blog/2025-09-06-bash-workshop/index.md

 ./test.sh
 ```

-These commands should display the text `Hello world`.
+These commands should print `Hello world`.

 {% alert(tip=true) %}
-**For adventurers only**
+**Adventurers only**

 If you are comfortable with the command line, we encourage you to try completing this workshop using `vim` as your text editor.
-A brief introduction to `vim` commands is available on the [MIT Missing Semester](https://missing.csail.mit.edu/2020/editors/) website.
+A brief introduction to `vim` commands is available on [MIT's The Missing Semester](https://missing.csail.mit.edu/2020/editors/).
 `vim` offers many shortcuts to edit text and code very efficiently.
-As a programmer, you will spend a lot of time writing code, so it is wise to invest in learning `vim` for the rest of your career.
+As a programmer, you will spend a lot of time writing code, so investing in learning `vim` is worthwhile for the rest of your career.
 There are plugins emulating `vim` commands for most IDEs: [Vim for VS Code](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) or [IdeaVim for JetBrains products](https://plugins.jetbrains.com/plugin/164-ideavim).

 **Please note that no assistance regarding `vim` will be provided during this workshop.**
 {% end %}

-### Solution
+### Solutions
-The proposed solutions to the exercises in these workshops are available in the following GitHub repository: [willGuimont/IFT2001-Scripting](https://github.com/willGuimont/IFT2001-Scripting).
+Proposed solutions to the exercises in these workshops are available in the following GitHub repository: [ulavalIFTGLOateliers/IFT2001-Scripting](https://github.com/ulavalIFTGLOateliers/IFT2001-Scripting).

 ---